 Railing and Balustrades Requirements

-The information below is taken from two British standards; BS6180:2011 "Barriers in and about buildings - Code of practice" which relates to the code of practice for balustrades in buildings and BS6399-1:1996 "Loadings for buildings - Part1: Code of practice for dead and imposed loads" which specifies the information on loadings.
-In this article we try and simplify into layman's terms some of the information and principles contained in these standards.
+The information provided below is sourced from two British standards: BS6180:2011 "Barriers in and about buildings - Code of practice," which pertains to the guidelines for balustrades in buildings which specifies load-related information.
+In this article, our aim is to simplify and explain some of the key principles and information found in these standards using layman's terms.

-Most of the building regulation documents relating to balustrades, railings and balconies is based on these standards.
+The majority of building regulation documents pertaining to balustrades, railings, and balconies are based on these standards.